MicrosoftDocs/well-architected/well-architected/performance-efficiency/tradeoffs.md

 > :::image type="icon" source="../_images/trade-off.svg"::: **Tradeoff: Reduced observability.** Observability is necessary to provide a workload with meaningful alerting and help ensure successful incident response.

 - Reducing log and metric volume to reduce the processing time spent on collecting telemetry instead of other tasks reduces the overall observability of the system.
-Following are some examples of the resulting reduced observability:
+Some examples of the resulting reduced observability include:
   - It limits the data points that are used to build meaningful alerts.
   - It leads to gaps in coverage for incident response activities.
   - It limits observability in security-sensitive or compliance-sensitive interactions and boundaries.

 - When performance design patterns are implemented, the complexity of the workload often increases.
 Components are added to critical flows.
 The workload monitoring strategy and performance monitoring must include those components.
 When a flow spans multiple components or application boundaries, the complexity of monitoring the performance of that flow increases.
 Flow performance needs to be correlated across all the interconnected components.

-> :::image type="icon" source="../_images/trade-off.svg"::: **Tradeoff: Increased complexity in operations.** A complex environment has more complex interactions and a higher likelihood of a negative impact from routine, ad-hoc, and emergency operations.
+> :::image type="icon" source="../_images/trade-off.svg"::: **Tradeoff: Increased complexity in operations.** A complex environment has more complex interactions and a higher likelihood of a negative impact from routine, ad hoc, and emergency operations.

 - Improving performance efficiency by increasing density elevates the risk in operational tasks.
 An error in a single process can have a large blast radius.